anotherjohnwong/Resume/README.md

 Resume and CV
 ======

-* CV.pdf - Curriculum Vitae for general recruiters
+* CV.pdf - Curriculum Vitae for general and academic recruiters
 * John Wong.pdf - Concise technical resume for technical positions/recruiters

-You may also visit my [LinkedIn profile](http://linkedIn.com/in/anotherjohn) for information
+You are also welcomed to connect via my [LinkedIn profile](http://linkedIn.com/in/anotherjohn).